 |

-published by the Society for
+written for and published by the Society for Astronomical Sciences (SAS).

-on this topic at the annual meeting of SAS, held in Big Bear, CA in May
+of SAS, held in Big Bear, CA in

-2009.
+May 2009.

 (PDF file,